Exploring Clare and Limerick from Bunratty Castle Gardens

-Bunratty Castle Gardens are just a short walk away from the famous Bunratty Castle and Folk park.
+The self-catering properties at Bunratty Castle Gardens are just a short walk away from the famous Bunratty Castle and Folk park.
 This attraction is an authentic look at what life was like in 19th Century Ireland.
 The folk park has all the old buildings you would find in an old village as well as a petting zoo that is fun for getting up close with farm animals.
 The castle itself is extraordinary and decorated in authentic artifacts including 16th century tapestries and furniture.
-An exciting show at Bunratty is the nightly banquet that includes food, music and dancing.
-To enter the hall is also an experience as you walk up the narrow way and bridge like the knights and ladies did in old times!
+Nightly Bunratty Castle hosts an exciting show.
+The banquet includes food, music and dancing.
+This authentic experience even has a special way to enter.
+To gain access to the hall one needs to walk up the narrow way and bridge like the knights and ladies did in old times!
 To pre-book tickets to the evening banquet follow this link: https://www.bunrattycastle.ie/medieval-banquet/

 It is open year-round but check ahead from November to March as there are less performance times during the winter.
 In the summer months it is advised to book ahead.